calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP9
 Friday 17th November - 11:00
 * Computing
-    * (G) Asking not telling – an introduction to effective exposition and questioning
+    * (G8) Asking not telling – an introduction to effective exposition and questioning
         * #4/6-Classroom-LearnThat-questioning_feedback
     * (G) AfL strategies and feedback to inform Computing practice
         * feedback supporting pupils to monitor and regulate their own learning